 - Athletic Fee: For the operation of the intercollegiate athletic program

 - Gift to the Fund for New Paltz (optional): Join the nearly 8,000 students, parents, friends, and alumni who, with their generous gifts, help create the New Paltz Experience.
-By donating $12.00 to the New Paltz Fund, you will help support many of the programs, events and lectures on our campus, as well as contribute to faculty-guided student research and scholarships.
-Your gift is tax deductible and a tax receipt will be delivered to your campus email address.
-In addition, the names of students whose gifts enrich campus life will be listed on the SUNY New Paltz Foundation website.
-If you have any questions, please contact the Development Office at (845) 257-3240.
+By donating $20.00 to the Fund for New Paltz, you will help support the programs that enrich the experience of each student and our entire community, including events and lectures on campus, membership in the Orange & Blue Network, and other opportunities provided by the SUNY New Paltz Foundation and the Office of Development & Alumni Relations.

-- Housing Charge: This is billed to all students living on campus.
+- Housing Charge (Room Rent): This is billed to all students living on campus.

 - Meal Plan: All students living on campus are required to have a meal plan.
 Please refer to the Campus Auxiliary Services website regarding the various meal plans available.

 - Health Insurance: All students enrolled in at least 12 credits are required to have some form of personal health insurance.
-The College generally bills students for health insurance on the Fall semester bill, unless a student's first full-time semester at SUNY New Paltz occurs in the Spring semester.
+The College generally bills students for health insurance on the fall semester bill, unless a student's first full-time semester at SUNY New Paltz occurs in the spring semester.
 This fee may be waived if the student is covered under his/her family's policy or has a personal policy.
 The student must provide proof of that coverage using the online waiver form on his/her my.newpaltz.edu account.
 The waiver must be submitted by the end of the second week of the semester.
-Waiver requests submitted after that date will not be honored.
+Waiver requests submitted after the deadline will not be honored.
 All international students registered at SUNY New Paltz must accept the Foreign Health Insurance offered by the College.

 - Late Registration: A student may register for the first time with the written permission of the instructor and department chair (see Academic Calendar for specific dates).
 The fee is $40.00.